-- Maintaining open lines of communication
+- Maintaining open lines of communication.

-- Staying aware of the current market
+- Staying aware of the current market.

-- Keeping a well-defined compensation strategy
+- Keeping a well-defined compensation strategy.

 What’s most important to employee retention is that employees feel valued and appreciated.
 And pay plays a role in that, but it’s not the way to show employees they are valued.
 Instead, focus on genuine appreciation, recognition, and connection.

-Excessive workload & burnout
+Excessive workload and burnout

 Engaged employees are your most productive workers and the least likely to leave your company.
 But beware: Overworking your team can quickly lead to burnout, one of the most common reasons employees quit.
 Symptoms of employee burnout include lower productivity, absenteeism, lack of energy, and more.

-- Promoting and focusing on employee work-life balance
+- Promoting and focusing on employee work-life balance.

-- Encouraging and honoring vacation time
+- Encouraging and honoring vacation time.

-- Closely monitoring employee schedules and individual workloads
+- Closely monitoring employee schedules and individual workloads.

 Recognize the signs of burnout so that you can identify them early on.
 By staying proactive, you can help to support employees in the ways that matter most.

-Toxic workplace culture & environment
+Toxic workplace culture and environment

 An intentional, people-first workplace culture is one of the qualities of a great workplace.
 But a toxic workplace culture filled with interpersonal conflict and management that doesn’t prioritize its employees is one of the main reasons why good employees leave.